w0kenn/fastfetch/README.md

 >This is not a standalone, for it to work properly you'll need to install:
 - [Fastfetch](https://github.com/fastfetch-cli/fastfetch)
 - [Kitty](https://sw.kovidgoyal.net/kitty/) (if you don't have a GPU based Terminal emulator, you will not be able to see the .png logos).
-- [Nerd Font](https://www.nerdfonts.com/font-downloads) (without this the icons won't show) Recommendation: JetBrainsMono Nerd Font, Meslo Nerd Font or Hack Nerd Font.
+- [Nerd Font](https://www.nerdfonts.com/font-downloads) (without this the icons won't show).

 ### Installation guide

-> 1. Install fastfetch: (The following table shows base distros, the cmd works for their fork distros too)
+**1. Install Fastfetch: The following table shows base distros, the cmd works for their fork distros too.**

 | Distribution | Terminal Command |
 | ------------ | ---------------- |